xuru/pyvisdk/sources/do/host_unresolved_vmfs_resolution_spec.txt

     .. py:attribute:: uuidResolution

         When set to Resignature, new Uuid is assigned to the VMFS volume.
-When set to 'forceMount', existing uuid is assigned to the Vmfs volume and Vmfs volumes metadata doesn't change.
+When set to 'forceMount', existing uuid is assigned to the Vmfs volume and Vmfs volumes metadata doesn't change.See VmfsUuidResolution